ibm-cloud-docs/containers/ca-rotate.md

     ```
     {: pre}

 3. Check the status of the CA creation.
 In the output, note the timestamp in the **Action Completed** field.
+For a description of each status, see [Certificate states and timestamps](#cert-rotate-states).
     ```sh
     ibmcloud ks cluster ca status -c CLUSTER
     ```